Jonetz/TreeDetection/README.md

 The program can be executed with either one or two models based on whats given in the config, if two models are choosen also a segmentation boundary as shape needs to be provided.

 ## Additional Data
-Additional data such as models, example images and height maps, training datasets can be found [here](https://placeholder.com/).
+Additional data such as models [(here)](https://drive.google.com/drive/folders/1kc9LbImT5-2bl0A86FfWho2q9qx7MBYd?usp=drive_link), example images and height maps (in the data folder) and training datasets can be found here in the future.

 ## Installation
 Typically the installation of [Detectron](detectron2.readthedocs.io/en/latest/tutorials/instal), [CUDA](https://developer.nvidia.com/cuda-12-1-0-download-archive) and [GDAL](https://gdal.org/en/stable/) runs into combatibility issues, we provide a way to install it using Conda (which is strongly adviced) and Cuda 12.1.